SoftwareAG/c8y-docs/content/cockpit/cockpit-configuration.md

 ![App configuration](/images/users-guide/cockpit/cockpit-app-configuration.png)

-In the **App configuration** page, you can customize your Cockpit application in various aspects.
+In the **Application configuration** page, you can customize your Cockpit application in various aspects.

 #### Features